LodiAniez/quiz/README.md

       		password: string;
       	}
       ```
-   -  description: Registration process will happen, confirmation link will be generated and will be sent to the user's email, sign in will not work unless email is confirmed
+   -  **Description**: Registration process will happen, confirmation link will be generated and will be sent to the user's email, sign in will not work unless email is confirmed

 -  POST /login